 This is the pattern behind grid reveals like the Stagger Grid Reveal effect, where many items share one efficient trigger rather than one each.

-Run tickers only when visible
+Run tickers and loops only when visible

 For continuous animations driven by gsap.ticker, such as particle fields or canvas loops, there is no reason to keep computing frames while the element is scrolled off screen.
-Add and remove the ticker function based on visibility.

 function tick() {